-- > Students will return to a full-day conventional model - > Each school's Balanced Day schedule will continue - 5 days a week/300 minutes of instruction per day - > The full range of elementary curriculum will be provided, including the new Grade 1-8 Mathematics curriculum - > Synchronous learning will be a routine part of instruction. - Adaptations might be needed for some subjects/courses to ensure the safety of students, in line with current public health recommendations - Educators will assess learning to determine gaps and use that information to plan lessons - > Teachers will include their observations of student learning, conversation with students and work produced by students in their assessment and evaluation of student learning
+- > Students will return to a full-day conventional model - > Each school's Balanced Day schedule will continue - > 5 days a week/300 minutes of instruction per day - The full range of elementary curriculum will be provided, including the new Grade 1-8 Mathematics curriculum - > Synchronous learning will be a routine part of instruction. - > Adaptations might be needed for some subjects/courses to ensure the safety of students, in line with current public health recommendations - > Educators will assess learning to determine gaps and use that information to plan lessons - > Teachers will include their observations of student learning, conversation with students and work produced by students in their assessment and evaluation of student learning

-- Parents/Guardians may opt out of conventional learning in favour of online learning (learning from home). - Online learning will be offered 5 days a week, with 300 minutes of instruction that includes both synchronous and asynchronous learning. - > Students will be enrolled in a virtual Grand Erie School. - > Teachers will deliver grade-specific online learning that will include a focus on curriculum, assessment and evaluation with specific synchronous and asynchronous time. - > Large-group, small-group and individual supports will be provided. - > Daily attendance will be taken. - \rightarrow Homeroom teachers will be assigned, along with rotary staff. - > Students may transition back to conventional learning on the following dates: - o Tuesday, October 13, 2020 - o Monday, January 4, 2021 - o Monday, March 22, 2021
+Parents/Guardians may opt out of conventional learning in favour of online learning (learning from home).

+- > Online learning will be offered 5 days a week, with 300 minutes of instruction that includes both synchronous and asynchronous learning. - > Students will be enrolled in a virtual Grand Erie School. - > Teachers will deliver grade-specific online learning that will include a focus on curriculum, assessment and evaluation with specific synchronous and asynchronous time. - > Large-group, small-group and individual supports will be provided. - > Daily attendance will be taken. - > Homeroom teachers will be assigned, along with rotary staff. - > Students may transition from virtual learning back to conventional learning, or vice versa, on the following dates: - Monday, November 2, 2020: Parents will indicate their intentions by October 13, 2020. - Monday, January 4, 2021: Parents will indicate their intentions by December 4, 2020. - Monday, March 22, 2021: Parents will indicate their intentions by March 1, 2021.